HPCBio/EBP/scripts/gap_filling_and_masking/README_Gap_filling_and_masking.md

 ## 3.2 Gap-filling  using SEALER and  Hi-C reads

-The script is called SEALER.slurm.sh
+The script is called HiFi_SEALER.slurm.sh

 The execution could take approx a couple of hours.

+## 3.3 Gap-filling  using SEALER and  TellSeq+Hi-C reads

+The script is called CLR_SEALER.slurm.sh

-## 3.3 Masking
+## 3.4 Masking

 The script is called RepeatMasker.slurm.sh